BFreitas16/Network-Security/README.md

 Report: [`IPSec & VPNs`](ipsec_and_vpns_report.pdf)
 Config File: Configurations inside the report in Annex

-This report addresses IPSec and VPNs, where it is analyzed different VPNs and their configurations.
+This report discusses IPSec and VPNs, where it is analyzed different VPNs and their configurations.
 Topics covered:
 * Tunneling
   * GRE